argonautproject/subscriptions/encounters-ig.md

   - Encounter notifications enable many workflows, both internal and external to a provider

-  - Easy case to use: widely applicable and not political
+  - Low political ramifications

 - Why an Argonaut Guide

-The Argonaut Project felt that establishing canonical resource instances for Encounters would allow for faster and broader adoption.
+  - The Argonaut Project felt that establishing canonical resource instances for Encounters would allow for faster and broader adoption.

-By engaging vendors and providers in a tight feedback loop, the Argonaut Project could help move the R5 redesign work forward.
+  - By engaging vendors and providers in a tight feedback loop, the Argonaut Project could help move the R5 redesign work forward.

 ## Use case: encounter notifications